BrandonBlimp/translink-walksheds/README.md

 # translink-walksheds

 An application that allows you to visualize areas within walking distance of public transit stops in Greater Vancouver.
+I'm currently working on ways to make the walking area accurate; it currently shows reachable areas as the bird flies, but people obviously don't fly.
+They walk on roads and pathways.

 First, install pipenv